What's New?

 to the keyword line for this additional level of control.

-ensures that the Web Update Wizard counter is incremented even if the ' ExecAfter=
+ensures that the Software Update Wizard counter is incremented even if the '

 ' keyword uses the "<Wait=Yes>" option and the launched process triggers

 a reboot.
-In this situation earlier versions of the Web Update Wizard
+In this situation earlier versions of the Software Update Wizard

 more information.)